 Progress Toward Degree

 All graduate students fall into one of the following academic categories: regular, provisional, probationary, or dismissed / discontinued.
 Students on regular status are not restricted and have no expectations beyond their enrollment and degree requirements.
-Students admitted provisionally or placed on academic probation are required to complete those expectations (set by their degree program) to gain regular status and may not be eligible for GTA/GRA funding.
+Students placed on academic probation are required to complete those expectations (set by their degree program) to gain regular status and may not be eligible for GTA/GRA funding.
 Students who are dismissed or choose to leave the university (voluntarily discontinued) are required to re-apply should they decide to return to their graduate study at KU and have little or no access to university resources and enrollment.

 All active graduate students are required to be continuously enrolled in the fall and spring semesters.
 Note that this does not include the summer semester, unless you are a PhD candidate or have a GTA/GRA appointment.
 This includes part-time and international students, but does not include non-degree seeking students.